 The Norfolk Library Associates is a support organization for the Library.
 In many libraries the organization would be known as Friends of the Library, but since its inception in 1974 by a small group of civic-minded Norfolk women, who felt strongly that the Library could be a more vital part of the community by adding to its services, it has always been known in Norfolk by the aforementioned name.

 In the early years, the Associates funded and organized exhibits to showcase local artists, and later introduced musical concerts.

 Over the years the organization has become an integral part of the Norfolk Library, with a wide membership of both men and women from Norfolk and the surrounding towns.

-A monthly meeting of the Associates is held at noon on the first Tuesday of each month.
+A monthly meeting of the Associates is usually held at 11:00 a.m. on the first Tuesday of the month.
 This is an open meeting, which anyone may attend.

 The Library Associates is a 501 C (3) non-profit organization.